How to spend 2 days in Hanoi?

 Opening time: 8:30 am – 5:30 pm

-Vietnam Museum of Ethnology displays several exhibitions with artifacts such as clothing, jewelry, weapons, musical instruments, and many other spiritual activities.
+Vietnam Museum of Ethnology displays several artifacts with clothing, jewelry, weapons, musical instruments, and many other spiritual activities.

 Address: 57B Dinh Tien Hoang, Hang Bac, Hoan Kiem, Hanoi

-Watching the water puppet show is an interesting thing to do in Hanoi.
+Watching the water puppet show is an exciting thing to do in Hanoi.

-You can skip the lines to the Thang Long Water Puppet Theatre and enjoy one of the most unique art forms live on stage when booking your Water puppet ticket in advance.
+You can skip the Thang Long Water Puppet Theatre lines and enjoy one of the unique art forms live on stage when booking your Water puppet ticket in advance.

 Well done for the day.
 It’s time to relax and get some yummy food!

-If you already drink Bia Hoi (fresh beer) on Ta Hien street the earlier night, why not try a new location near Ho Tay Lake?
+If you already drink Bia Hoi (fresh beer) on Ta Hien street the night before, why not try a new location near Ho Tay Lake?

 There are several bars along the lake, and you can have a good view while enjoying the nightlife in Hanoi.

-If you have more than 2 days in the capital, here are some ideas for amazing day trips from Hanoi.
+If you have more than two days in the capital, here are some ideas for fantastic day trips from Hanoi.